Co-Parenting Secrets Every Parent Needs to Know Before Their Child Suffers

 She began to research, sought therapy, and created strategies, not to fight back, but to stand strong for her son.

-That’s what this blog is about.
+That’s what this guild is about.
 For every parent out there like Ada, trying to stay grounded while a storm brews on the other side, here’s how to raise a resilient child even when co-parenting with a narcissist.

-✅Crave control and hate compromise
+- Craving control and hate compromise

-✅Lack empathy or the ability to put the child’s needs first
+- Lacking empathy or the ability to put the child’s needs first

-✅Twist narratives to appear as the “better” parent
+- Twisting narratives to appear as the “better” parent

-✅Use guilt, shame, or manipulation to influence your child
+- Using guilt, shame, or manipulation to influence your child

-It’s not about labeling them to feel better, it’s about understanding how to shield your child from emotional confusion and manipulation.
+Understanding patterns, is not about labeling them to feel better, it’s about understanding how to shield your child from emotional confusion and manipulation.

 2. Create a Clear, Court-Backed Parenting Plan.